 Longer feeds: your baby is likely to spend longer times at the breast.
 You should just let your baby breastfeed on demand.

-More frequent feeds: you will probably notice that feeds are closer together.
-Although this may be disruptive to your routine, it is important to allow your baby to feed as often as they need.
+You might notice frequent feeds that are closer together.
+Although this may be disruptive to your routine, it is essential to allow your baby to feed as often as they need.

-Irregular feeding: if your baby usually feeds at fairly regular intervals, you may notice a change in this pattern.
-It is possible that they will have several feeds closer together followed by a long period without a feed while they sleep.
+Irregular feeding: if your baby usually feeds at reasonably regular intervals, you may notice a change in this pattern.
+It is possible that they will have several feeds closer together followed by an extended period without a feed while they sleep.